CharalamposSartzis/AUEB-portfolio/Java/README.md

    - Use of the command line as the user interface.

 2. **File Handling**
    - Added functionality for reading from and writing to text files.
+   - Added try-catch error handling.

 3. **Graphical User Interface (GUI)**
    - Development of a GUI for better user interaction.